wycomco/PrinterGenerator/README.md

 ### Using a CSV file:

 A template CSV file is provided to make it easy to generate multiple pkginfos in one run.
 Pass the path to the csv file with `--csv`:

 ```
 ./print_generator.py --csv /path/to/printers.csv
 ```
-*Note: if a CSV file is provided, all other command line arguments are ignored.*
+*Note: if a CSV file is provided, all other command line arguments – besides the optional `--repo` – are ignored.*

 The CSV file's columns should be pretty self-explanatory:

 * Printer name: Name of the print queue
-* Location: The "location" of the printer
+* Location: The "location" of the printer as displayed in System Preferences
 * Display name: The visual name that shows up in the Printers & Scanners pane of the System Preferences, and in the print dialogue boxes.
 Also used in the Munki pkginfo.
 * Address: The IP or DNS address of the printer.
-The template uses the form: `lpr://ADDRESS`.
-Change to another protocol in the template if necessary.
+If no protocol is specified, we expect `lpd://`
-* Driver: Name of the driver file in /Library/Printers/PPDs/Contents/Resources/.
+* Driver: Name of the driver file in /Library/Printers/PPDs/Contents/Resources/ or an absolute path to a ppd file.
 * Description: Used only in the Munki pkginfo.
 * Options: Any printer options that should be specified.
-These **must** be space-delimited key=value pairs, such as "HPOptionDuplexer=True OutputMode=normal".  **Do not use commas to separate the options, because this is a comma-separated values file.**
+These **must** be space-delimited key=value pairs, such as "HPOptionDuplexer=True OutputMode=normal".  **Do not use commas to separate the options.**
-* Version: Used only in the Munki pkginfo.
+* Version: Used only in the Munki pkginfo, defaults to `1.0`
 * Requires: Required packages for Munki pkginfo.
 These **must** be space-delimited, such as "CanonDriver1 CanonDriver2".
 * Icon: Optionally specify an existing icon in the Munki repo to display for the printer in Managed Software Center.

-The CSV file is not sanity-checked for invalid entries or blank fields, so double check your file and test your pkginfos thoroughly.
+* Catalogs: Space separated list of Munki catalogs in which this pkginfo should be listed
+* Subdirectory: Subdirectory inside Munki's pkgsinfo directory, only used if `--repo` is defined.
+* Munki Name: A specific name for this pkgsinfo item.
+This defaults to `AddPrinter_Printer Name`

 ### Command-line options: